 This Atlas has been written in a narrative format to convey a personal experience dealing with complex and critical intraoperative decisions.
 One cannot overlook the basic principles/ingredients that form the essence of a surgeon: An eagle's eye, a lion's heart, and a lady's hand.

 I have benefited immensely from my exposure to the teachings of the giants in neurosurgery.
 Unfortunately, this offering will not do justice in recognizing the indispensable contributions of the great surgeons who have made the presented surgical knowledge and pearls possible.
 We stand on the shoulders of giants.
 I am indebted to those who mentored me and encouraged me to finish this project.
-The person that I am most indebted to is Jim Rutka.
+The person whom I am most indebted to is Jim Rutka.
 He continued to emphasize the importance of the work.

 Finally, the goal of this Atlas is to reinforce complication avoidance and management.
 Some portions of this Atlas include materials intuitively known to many neurosurgeons.
 I therefore ask for forgiveness if some chapters are redundant or superfluous.
 This work is a compendium of my cumulative experience through management of complex cranial cases over a decade.
 I surely hope that this collection will serve as a supportive reference for junior neurosurgeons and residents.
 This offering will be continuously updated and new chapters added weekly.
 Your constructive input in the comments section of each webpage is sincerely appreciated.